google/fchan-go/writeup/writeup.md

   * Senders must decide if they should block and wait for more receivers to arrive.

-  * Receivers have to wake up any waiters who out to wake up if they succeed in popping an element off of the queue.
+  * Receivers have to wake up any waiters who ought to wake up if they succeed in popping an element off of the queue.

 As before, this protocol is implemented in a manner that avoids blocking unless blocking is required by the channel semantics.
 This means `Enqueue` and